 - Think about your language – I will try to avoid saying, “I know it hurts” or “It will be over soon” – apparently talking like this will only focus his attention on the needle and might make him more fearful.

-- Tell him to breath – we will practice this before tomorrow.
+- Tell him to breathe – we will practice this before tomorrow.
 As deep breathing can help to reduce pain and distress, we’ll practice counting and breathing slowly tonight.
 I might also ask him to pretend he is blowing out the candles on his birthday cake when the needle goes in.

 Note, it’s no longer recommended to dose little ones up on paracetamol before vaccination, due to the use of improved vaccines with fewer side effects.
 Apparently it doesn’t really reduce injection pain anyway.
 That said, if your little one has a fever afterwards or is showing signs of discomfort, paracetamol can help.